haliphax/haliphax-dot-dev/README.md

 This site is periodically updated by way of a [hosted cronjob] and a GitHub workflow.
-Every 5 minutes, the cronjob runs the workflow responsible for polling external data sources.
+Every 5 minutes, the cronjob runs the workflow responsible for polling external data sources by using a [workflow dispatch event].
 If any of the external sources have updated data since the last execution of the workflow, the site will be re-published (along with the new data).

 - Workflow: [check-externals.yml]